 If you feel like giving your microwave a hard-earned break tonight, order a meal kit from Nopalito.
 They’ve got birria, totopos, and our favorite carnitas to-go.
 Order online for pick-up (at their Broderick location only) or delivery.

-Making pizza dough from scratch is an involved process, and these days hunting down yeast packets is harder than finding that sock you lost in the dryer.
-But if you want the satisfaction of a homemade pie, get a build-your-own pizza kit from Fiorella.
-They serve two or four, and come with all the ingredients and toppings you need to channel your dough-spinning alter ego, aptly named Shredder.
+Making pizza dough from scratch is an involved process - but if you want the satisfaction of a homemade pie, get a build-your-own pizza kit from Fiorella.
+They serve two or four, and come with all the ingredients and toppings you need to channel your dough-spinning alter ego (aptly named Shredder).
 They also have a spritz cocktail kit (serves six) to go along with your pizza.

 In addition to batched passion fruit and watermelon margaritas (for which we are extremely grateful), Mezcalito is offering DIY taco kits with a variety of meats, like chicken tinga, al pastor, and carnitas.
 Each serves two to three people, and you can order them hot or cold.

 The takeout menu at Nopa frequently changes, but they’re always offering a few meal kits to-go.
-And if you’ve been trying to puree pesto without a food processor (please, give your poor arm a break), their rigatoni and pesto kit will be a welcome change.
+And if you’ve been trying to puree pesto without a food processor (please, give your poor arm a break), their rigatoni and pesto kit is a welcome change.
 You can also order their excellent burgers as a DIY kit, and grill it at home.

 If you’re someone who gets sudden, intense cravings for paella (like us), Canela has got you covered.
 They’re offering seafood, chorizo, chicken, and vegan paella kits for up to four people, as well as tapas from their regular menu.
 And don’t let your lack of an appropriately-sized paella pan stop you - they’re also selling those for $20.